nosana-ci/nosana-programs/docs/jobs.md

 The `JobType` describes the type of any job.

-A number of 6 variants are defined:
+A number of 6 variants are defined in this `enum`:
 | Name                                  | Number                                |
 |---------------------------------------|---------------------------------------|
 | `Default`                             | `0`                                   |